stoneyrh/gSOAP/gsoap/doc/guide/index.md

     ... // make Client 2 invocations
 ~~~

-It is important to use <b>`soapcpp2 -n`</b> option <b>`-n`</b>, see Section \ref soapcpp2options, to rename the namespace tables so we can include them all without running into redefinitions.
+It is important to use <b>`soapcpp2 -n`</b> option <b>`-n`</b>, see Section
+\ref soapcpp2options, to rename the namespace tables so we can include them all
+without running into redefinitions.

-Note: Link conflicts may still occur in the unlikely situation that identical service operation names are defined in
+@note Link conflicts may still occur in the unlikely situation that identical
-two or more stub or skeleton functions when these methods share the same XML namespace prefix.
-You may have to use C++ code
+service operation names are defined in two or more stub or skeleton functions
+when these methods share the same XML namespace prefix.
-namespaces to avoid these link conflicts or rename the namespace prefixes used by the service operation defined in the header files.

 🔝 [Back to table of contents](#)

 ### C++ examples   {#example13}

-As an example we will build a Delayed Stock Quote client library and a Currency Exchange Rate client library.
+As an example we will build a Delayed Stock Quote client library and a Currency
+Exchange Rate client library.

-First, we create an empty header file <i>`env.h`</i>, which may be empty or should contain SOAP Header and Fault definitions as explained in Section \ref dylibs, and compile it as follows:
+First, we create an empty header file <i>`env.h`</i>, which may be empty or
+should contain SOAP Header and Fault definitions as explained in Section \ref
+dylibs, and compile it as follows:

      soapcpp2 -penv env.h
      c++ -c envC.cpp